Nagendra1997/mesibo-documentation/mesibo-cross-platform.md

 ### Step-3: Build your application
 Now your application will be able to interface with the Android Native SDK component from Flutter UI client.

-## Interfacing iOS Native SDK in Swift

-Let us take a look at calling Native components in iOS.
-Here, we shall take the example of [Swift](https://developer.apple.com/swift/) that is used to build the application UI and connect it with the Native iOS SDK.
-To call Native Components in iOS you need to access Objective-C code in Swift.
-To do this you need to use an Objective-C bridging header file to expose those files to Swift.

 ## Swift
 [Swift](https://developer.apple.com/swift/) is a fantastic way to write software, whether it’s for phones, desktops, servers, or anything else that runs code.
 To integrate Swift with Mesibo Objective-C SDK you need to use [Bridge Headers](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift).

+To call Native Components in iOS you need to access Objective-C code in Swift.
+To do this you need to use an Objective-C bridging header file to expose those files to Swift.

 Follow the steps below for [Importing Objective-C in Swift](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift)